arnerak/360transitions/360server/Readme.md

 Server for video data delivery.

 Build with `g++ main.cpp -pthread -o 360server`

 Run with `./360server [pathToWWWDirectory]`

+### www directory
+The www directory contains files accessible through HTTP requests.
+For our purpose these are MPD files and the DASH video representations.
+Our [preprocessing script `tile_and_dash.py`](https://github.com/arnerak/360transitions/tree/master/preprocessing) converts equirectangular videos to the required format.

 #### Controlling the server
 ##### via commands